Faculty & Staff

 Ph.D., Epidemiology, Johns Hopkins University; MSW, Social Work with Children, Adolescents, and Families, University of Alabama; MPH, Maternal and Child Health, University of Alabama at Birmingham; B.A., Psychology, Auburn University

 Dr. Qiana L. Brown is an Assistant Professor at the School of Social Work and School of Public Health, Department of Urban-Global Public Health at Rutgers University.
 She directs the Substance Use Research, Evaluation, and Maternal and Child Health (SURE MatCH) Group at the School of Social Work’s Center for Prevention Science.
 Dr. Brown is an epidemiologist and macro-level, advanced generalist licensed certified social worker (LCSW).
 Her research focuses on system-level change to improve maternal and child health – centering on preventing prenatal substance use and examining the role of the built and social environment and health and social policy in shaping substance use and other health outcomes among women, youth and families.
 Dr. Brown’s peer-reviewed research has been published in top-tier journals, to include JAMA.
-She is also a member of the editorial boards of Substance Use and Misuse and the Journal of Substance Use.
+She is also a member of the editorial boards of Drug and Alcohol Dependence, Substance Use and Misuse and the Journal of Substance Use.

 Dr. Brown’s current research is funded by the National Center for Advancing Translational Sciences (NCATS) Clinical and Translational Science Awards (CTSA) Program via a career development award she received from the New Jersey Alliance for Clinical and Translational Science (NJ ACTS).
 Prior to joining Rutgers, Dr. Brown earned her Ph.D. in drug dependence epidemiology from the Johns Hopkins University and completed a postdoctoral research fellowship in substance abuse epidemiology at Columbia University.
 Both her pre- and postdoctoral research fellowships were funded by NIDA T32 training grants in epidemiology and biostatistics.
 In addition to research, Dr. Brown founded and directs a non-profit, community-based, substance abuse treatment center – Jane’s House of Inspiration – where she focuses on helping women, families and communities address problems related to substance use disorders.